+MOT: it is her turn.
 MOT: go ahead.

 %act: <aft> opens the door

 If neither < bef > or < aft > are coded, it is assumed that the material in the coding tier occurs during the whole utterance or that the exact point of its occurrence during the utterance is not important.